My name is Sarah Glen, and I’m a journalist who works at the intersection of storytelling, product design and web development.

 Creating a 2014 Oscars experience

 Awards season is always a big opportunity for entertainment news, and that's what makes it so exciting.
-To provide our readers with the best experience possible, we decided to produce pieces that would give them a full-on Oscars experience.
-From building a voting app to making a banter generator, we tried to ensure that our coverage was as interactive as possible.
+To provide DFM readers with quality content, we decided to produce pieces that would provide multiple entry points to our Oscars coverage.
+From building a voting app (screenshotted here) to making a banter generator, we tried to ensure that our coverage was as interactive as possible.
 Then, we put it all together in a live blog to offer viewers a second-screen experience.
 And of course, our coverage wouldn't have been complete without a next-day GIF recap.

 Making a Jimmy Fallon slow jam parody